Parameter estimation and uncertainty quantification using information geometry: Discussion

 Visualising the scalar curvature throughout a parameter space can indicate areas where there may be issues with identifiability.
 Areas with significant non-constant scalar curvature can suggest a complicated relationship between parameters in terms of the normalised log-likelihood, such as the hyperbolic confidence region observed in Figure \ref{fig:HighCurvature}.
 However, it is possible to produce examples, such as Figure \ref{fig:Logistic12panel}(c,f), where there is practical non-identifiability despite zero scalar curvature everywhere.
 Although we do not show it here, for the logistic model with $\boldsymbol{\theta} = (r,K)$ in the region of parameter space where $C(0)\approx K$, computation of the scalar curvature breaks down as the Fisher information matrix becomes singular.
 Here, it may be obvious that we can not identify the growth rate, $r$, from a process that is initialised at its steady state ($C(0) = K$).
 However, observing this behaviour in general may help to detect issues with identifiability, particularly for models without analytical solutions.

 The information geometry techniques we discuss are primarily implemented numerically; as such there is a computational cost to consider.
-For the normal distributions and population growth models in this work, where analytical solutions are available, the information geometry techniques are not disproportionately more computationally expensive than the traditional maximum likelihood based inference and confidence regions.
+For the normal distributions and population growth models in this work, where analytical solutions are available, the information geometry techniques are not disproportionately more computationally expensive than the traditional likelihood-based inference and confidence regions.
 Examples such as the SIR model, where no analytical solution is available, represent a significantly greater computational burden.
 However, this impacts both the likelihood based inference and information geometry techniques as the underlying system of ODEs, for example Equation (\ref{eq:SIRmodel}), must be solved numerous times.
 The computational cost associated with the information geometry techniques depends significantly on the desired resolution for the scalar curvature surface, and on the number of geodesic curves.
-A suitable approach may be to first compute the scalar curvature on a coarse grid to identify areas of interest to investigate with a refined grid.
+A suitable approach may be to first compute the scalar curvature on a coarse grid to identify areas of interest to investigate with a refined grid. \cbl Further, the geodesic curves and scalar curvature computations are highly amenable to parallelisation, which can significantly reduce computation time. \cb

-This computational cost will generally pale in comparison to the costs associated with collecting experimental or field data, and may be easily justified if the information geometry techniques are used to guide data collection, and more generally, experimental design.
-If information geometric analysis identifies a region of parameter space with significant non-constant scalar curvature for a model, such as in Figure \ref{fig:HighCurvature}, and practitioners have a prior expectation that the true parameter values fall somewhere within this region, this may indicate that more data is needed to improve identifiability for that particular model.
+This computational cost will generally pale in comparison to the costs associated with collecting experimental or field data, \cbl and may be easily justified if the information geometry techniques are used to guide data collection. \cb If information geometric analysis identifies a region of parameter space with significant non-constant scalar curvature for a model, such as in Figure \ref{fig:HighCurvature}, and practitioners have a prior expectation that the true parameter values fall somewhere within this region, this may indicate that a greater quantity or quality of data is needed to improve identifiability for that particular model.
+Alternatively, such analysis may guide practitioners in choosing favourable experimental conditions; for example in cell culture experiments, where it is possible to vary the initial cell seeding density \cite{Browning2021a}. \cbl Experimental design is a process wherein experiments are performed or simulated iteratively with perturbations, such that some measure of information is maximised.
+Through this process the most informative experiments are identified, facilitating design of optimal experimental protocols \cite{Hagen2013,Liepe2013,Ruess2015}.
+Common to these approaches is the importance of quantifying and comparing information.
+While we do not consider optimal experimental design in this work, there is potential to incorporate information geometric techniques in the experimental design process as a means of comparing information between experimental perturbations.
+This is an area for further investigation. \cb